JBVAkshaya/PlanningOnManifoldIntersection/README.md

-# Constrained Kaczmarz Projection on Intersection of Manifolds
+## Constrained Nonlinear Kaczmarz Projection on Intersection of Manifolds

 This repository will host the open-source code for our paper "Constrained Nonlinear Kaczmarz Projection on Intersections of Manifolds for Coordinated Multirobot Mobile Manipulation"